hoko/hoko-docs/_posts/2015-03-17-quickstart-android.md

 The subdomain will be used to avoid request the user on which app to open the link and to avoid going through an HTML page redirect.
 Everytime a link with `http://yourapp.hoko.link` domain gets opened, it will automatically open your app and resolve the Smartlink into an actual `Deeplink`, redirecting the user to the proper `Activity` or `Fragment`.

-Want to use your own custom domains for HOKO links?
-Check [Why do I need a subdomain](http://support.hokolinks.com/why-do-i-need-a-subdomain/) for more information.
+See the [Why do I need a subdomain](http://support.hokolinks.com/why-do-i-need-a-subdomain/) section for more information regarding this.

 ## SDK Setup

-In your `Application` subclass setup the Hoko Framework in the `onCreate()` method:
+In your `Application` subclass setup the HOKO Framework in the `onCreate()` method:

 {% highlight java %}
 @Override